-Advanced Diploma of Professional Game Development - Game Art and Animation (1800 hours) (CIP Code 11.0803) Cohort 2018
+Associate of Occupational Studies in Game Art and Animation (80 Semester credit hours) (CIP Code 11.0803) Cohort 2019

-The Advanced Diploma of Professional Game Development was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
-The Advanced Diploma is a two-year full-time course, focused on getting students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.
+The Advanced Diploma in Game Art and Animation was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
+The Advanced Diploma is a two-year full-time course, focused on getting students to meet or exceed industry expectations to gain employment with a development studio or to develop their own independent games.
+The Associate in Occupational Studies in Game Art and Animation adds an academic component to produce a well-rounded student with academic and technical skills needed for success in the work environment.